Technical SEO for 2020: Site Maintenance & Auditing [+ Free Template]

 • Use a fast DNS (domain name system) provider like Cloudflare or WordPress.com

-• Minimize HTTP requests by keeping the use of scripts and plugins to a minimum.
+• Minimize HTTP requests by keeping scripts and plugins to a minimum.

 • Use one CSS stylesheet (the code used to tell a website browser how to display your website) instead of multiple CSS stylesheets or inline CSS.